AlexSananka/AMMI-Ghana-Assignments/README.md

 # AMMI-Ghana-Assignments
-This repo contains class assignments and projects.
+This repo contains solutions to class assignments and projects for the AMMI program.